GoldenHomer/MEANapp/README.md

 MEANapp
 =======

-App done in the MEAN stack
+Courses to make you a better developer(for better or worse).
+Built with the MEAN stack and beautified with Bootstrap and with a dab of Stylus.

-I'll update this README.md when it's done.
+I'll update this README.md as necessary.
 A work in progress at http://boiling-bastion-7458.herokuapp.com/